-The 7 Best Business Audiobooks of 2019
+The 7 Best Business Audiobooks

 An audiobook is a great way for business professionals to gain valuable career information and advice while on the go.
 Finding time to brush up on your business skills is not easy.
 Most people juggling work and family find it hard to fit in reading.
 Audiobooks, however, make it simple.
 Listening to an audiobook instead of reading a hard copy can reduce working memory deficit, improve comprehension, and is an excellent use of time when combined with driving or doing household chores.
 Expand your business knowledge with these top choices for anyone trying to learn about closing the deal, connecting with people, and improving your job status.

 Best For Entrepreneurs: Pitch Anything

 If you want to succeed in business, you’re going to need to learn how to persuade people.
 Thankfully, this excellent audiobook by Oren Klaff will teach you exactly how to do so.
 Klaff himself has raised over $400 million in the past decade, so he knows a thing or two about convincing people.
 You’ll learn how to pitch a startup idea, negotiate a raise, and convince people to buy into whatever ideas and products you happen to be selling.
 By harnessing the power of “neuroeconomics,” Klaff shares riveting stories of his successes as examples of how our brains respond to new ideas.
 He’ll teach you how to frame your view, sell the story, and get the results you want.